thu-ml/SageAttention/README.md

 ![Local Image](./assets/2.png)

-## SageAttention2
+## Current Features
 <!-- This is a beta release of SageAttention2.
 We welcome any feedback on accuracy, performance issues, bugs, feature requests, or suggestions.
 Please feel free to open an issue or launch a pull request! -->

-**Current Features:**
 + Optmized kernels for **Ampere, Ada and Hopper GPUs.**
 + INT8 quantization and smoothing for $QK^\top$ with support for varying granularities.
 + FP8 quantization for $PV$.
 + Two-level accumulation strategy for $PV$ to improve accuracy in FP8 MMA and WGMMA.
 + Support `torch.compile` with non-cudagraphs mode and distributed inference.

-**🚀 SageAttention achieves superising speedup on most GPUs without compromising accuracy across all models in a plug-and-play way.**
+**🚀 SageAttention achieves surprising speedup on most GPUs without compromising accuracy across all models in a plug-and-play way.**

 ## Project Updates